OroneFaithEunice/alx-pre_course/README.md

 My first readme
-This is in preparation for a full stack developer Course.
+This is in preparation for a full stack developer Course at ALX.